A Cheap DJ might NOT be the best choice …

 I didn’t ask, nor did they tell me who this DJ was, however I know they wouldn’t have done their research before booking.
 They got a quote, though it was a great price and now ended up in this situation.
 Did he just take the money and run?
 Possibly.
 Will he show up?
 Possibly.

 These are not the sort of stresses you need when planning a wedding.
+You just expect your vendors will turn up and do the job you paid them for.
+Sadly, this isn’t always the case.

 By taking the time and reading reviews, checking what others have said as well as asking other vendors if they have heard of them before is critical to avoid becoming a victim.